 If the charge comes as a result of contraband found in a car or a private home without the latitude of a search warrant, authorities would need probable cause to believe there was evidence of commission of a crime.
 While there are exceptions, such as the smell of cannabis, or the visual confirmation contraband, any evidence obtained from a stop or search that was not conducted to the letter of the law is fertile ground for a successful legal defense of a felony drug crime charge.

-Alexander J. Smith-Johnson, Esq. has a lengthy and award-winning history defending cases such as marijuana possession and possession of paraphernalia as a Public Defender with over six hundred cases resolved.
-Let his passion for justice and the law work in your defense if you need a Jacksonville criminal defense lawyer to help you defend against impending drug charges, call Alexander J. Smith-Johnson, Esq. today.
+Darryl R. Smith, Esq. has a lengthy and award-winning history defending cases such as marijuana possession and possession of paraphernalia as a Public Defender with over six hundred cases resolved.
+Let his passion for justice and the law work in your defense if you need a Jacksonville criminal defense lawyer to help you defend against impending drug charges, call Darryl Smith, Esq. today.